 Finally, your follow thru should be quite short – perhaps just a foot or two after contact.
 And, of course, give yourself plenty of margin for error over the net.
 As long as you hit a dink in which you force your opponent to hit up on their next shot – even if they take the ball out of the air by extending their reach into the non-volley zone – your execution of the shot is just fine.

 The time to hit a dink shot is when you and your opponents are all at the Non-Volley Line.

 A Dink for a Dink

-If your opponent dinks, the highest percentage response is — you guessed it — a dink.
+If your opponent dinks, the highest percentage response is – you guessed it – a dink.
 Responding with a hard-driving volley or groundstroke is a very low percentage shot.
 Chances are that, because you have to hit “up” to clear the net, such a hard-driving shot will be difficult to keep in the court.
-Responding with a lob is an equally low percentage shot, especially when playing against higher-skilled players.
 The dink, while not necessarily the sexy option, is the best shot selection.

 When Not to Dink

-The dink is typically a smart and effective shot.
+The dink is typically a smart and effective shot when all players are at the net.
 However, it is not the most effective strategy when you and your partner are at the net and you have pinned your opponent to the baseline.
 You have a distinct advantage at this point.
-Don’t negate this advantage for you and your partner.
-Instead, keep your opponent pinned to the baseline — and don’t let him get to the net — you’ll increase your chances of winning the point.
+Don’t negate this advantage for you and your partner by bring your opponents up to the net.
+Instead, keep your opponent pinned to the baseline – and don’t let them get to the net – you’ll increase your chances of winning the point.